Neoteroi/BlackSheep-Docs/docs/client.md

 The HTTP client in BlackSheep implements connection pooling.
 Meaning that connections to the same host and port are kept in memory and reused for different request-response cycles, when possible.
-By default, connections are not disposed as long as they are kept open.
+By default, connections are not disposed of as long as they are kept open.

 Implementation:
 [/blacksheep/client/pool.py](https://github.com/RobertoPrevato/BlackSheep/blob/master/blacksheep/client/pool.py).